 In this section we will learn how to create a course project, how to populate it with a course management file and how to invite all of your students to join the course.

 - Adding teaching assistants to the course

 - What do the students get?

-- Upgrading students (option 2): Teacher or institution pays
+- (Option 2): Teacher or institution pays for upgrades

 In this section we are going to create a project containing a course.